Cheap LED Lights For Your Boat (Courtesy of Ikea).

 Step #2

-Throw out all the connectors, plugs and LED driver (transformer) or basically anything that is not a light.
+Throw out all the connectors, plugs and LED driver (transformer) or basically anything that is not a light fixture.

 Throw this junk away